moosecreates/tailtown/docs/ROADMAP.md

 ### 3. Ensure Data Consistency
 - ✅ Implement transaction items: Created granular transaction item tracking for line-item level financial details (May 16, 2025)
+- ✅ Implement financial data reconciliation system: Added comprehensive reconciliation service, controller, and API endpoints to detect and resolve discrepancies between transactions, payments, invoices, and reservations (May 16, 2025)
-- 🔲 Add field-level validation: Validate all financial inputs at the field level with consistent rules
+- ✅ Implement field-level validation for financial inputs: Validated all financial inputs at the field level with consistent rules (May 16, 2025)
 - 🔲 Implement data reconciliation: Create automatic reconciliation jobs that verify data consistency across systems
-- 🔲 Add data integrity checks: Build integrity validation checks that run periodically to detect discrepancies
+- ✅ Add data integrity checks: Implemented scheduled reconciliation jobs to automatically detect discrepancies in financial data (May 16, 2025)

 ### 4. Standardize Calculations
 - ✅ Create calculation libraries: Developed shared functions for tax, discount, and total calculations in the Financial Service (May 16, 2025)